juliansgottfried/Dengue/README.md

 Run:

-Run "bash launch.sh a b c ..." where "a b c ..." are time limits in minutes corresponding to each folder in "folders_for_fit", in order.
+Run "bash launch.sh t1 t2 t3 ..." where "t\_i" is the time limit in minutes corresponding to the ith folder in "folders_for_fit", in order.
 90 minutes is a good first guess.

 Gather results:

 Run "bash collate.sh".
-This places "results.csv" and "stats.csv" into "results/[folder]" where "[folder]" corresponds to a folder in "folders_for_fit".
+This places "results.csv" and "stats.csv" into "results/[run]" for each run folder in "folders_for_fit".

 Transfer results:

-Use Globus or some other method to transfer "results.csv" and "stats.csv" to your local computer.
+Use Globus or some other method to transfer "results.csv" and "stats.csv" to your local machine.

 Re-set directory: